Lawrence Bittaker and Roy Norris: Release

-Bittaker was released from the California Men's Colony on October 15, 1978; he returned to Los Angeles and found work as a skilled machinist.
-This work earned Bittaker close to $1,000 a week, and despite classifying himself as a loner, he became friendly with several people in his neighborhood, earning a reputation as a generous and helpful individual who occasionally donated money to The Salvation Army.
-On one occasion, he is known to have purchased large quantities of fast food and wine which he then handed to homeless individuals in Downtown Los Angeles.
+Bittaker was released from California Men's Colony on October 15, 1978; he returned to Los Angeles and found work as a skilled machinist.
+This work earned Bittaker close to $1,000 a week (the equivalent of about $4,800 as of 2025), and despite classifying himself as a loner, he became friendly with several people in his neighborhood, earning a reputation as a generous and helpful individual who occasionally donated money to the Salvation Army.
+On one occasion, he is known to have purchased large quantities of fast food and wine which he then handed to homeless individuals in downtown Los Angeles.

 Bittaker was particularly popular among the local teenagers, and later admitted the primary reason he always had beer and marijuana in his Burbank motel was that his residence would remain a popular place for teenagers to socialize.

-Three months after Bittaker was released from the California Men's Colony, on January 15, 1979, Norris was released from prison and moved into his mother's home in Redondo Beach.
+On January 15, 1979, three months after Bittaker was released from California Men's Colony, Norris was also released from prison and moved into his mother's home in Redondo Beach.
 Within one month of his release, he had raped a woman whom he then simply abandoned in a desert.
 He soon found employment as an electrician in Compton.
 Shortly thereafter, he received a letter from Bittaker.
-In late February, the pair met at a hotel and rekindled their plan to kidnap and rape girls.
+In late-February, the pair met at a hotel and rekindled their plan to kidnap and rape girls.

 In order for the pair to abduct teenage girls, Bittaker decided they would need a van as opposed to a car.
 With financial assistance from Norris, Bittaker purchased a silver-gray 1977 GMC Vandura in February 1979.
 The vehicle was windowless on one side and had a large passenger-side sliding door.
 According to Bittaker, when viewing this sliding door, he realized he or Norris could "pull up [to a teenage girl] real close and not have to open the doors all the way."
 The pair would nickname this van "Murder Mac".

 Murders

 From February to June 1979, Bittaker and Norris picked up over twenty female hitchhikers.
 The pair did not assault these girls in any manner: these practice runs were merely a way for them to develop ruses to lure girls into the van voluntarily and of discovering secluded locations.
-In late April, the pair found an isolated fire road in the San Gabriel Mountains.
+In late-April, the pair found an isolated fire road in the San Gabriel Mountains.
 Bittaker broke open the locked gate with a crowbar and replaced the lock with one he owned.